 Turn that bad boy off

-If you don’t actually need your phone at the moment, go ahead and turn it off completely.
-Obviously, any alarms or notifications won’t come through when it is off, but this is something you might just need to live without if you are racing the clock.
+If you don’t actually need your phone at the moment, turn it off completely, and allow it to recharge faster.
+Notifications won’t come through when it is off, but this is something you might just need to live without for a while if you are racing the clock.

 Switch off unnecessary features

-Check to see if you have any unnecessary features on, like Bluetooth, GPS, Wi-Fi, NFC etc. Close out of all your apps and stop your phone from doing any automatic backups or updating apps from the Google Play Store.
-These are just small, but golden tips when you are in a rush.
-Plus, everything can be easily switched back to normal when you’re out of the door and sitting in the train or bus.
-That being said, we highly discourage doing this if you are driving.
+Check to see if you have any unnecessary features on, such as Bluetooth, GPS, Wi-Fi or NFC.
+Close all your apps and stop your phone from doing any automatic backups or updating apps from the Google Play Store.

-If you need to have your phone on though, and even want to leave it off airplane mode, because you have an important call, message or something of the sort, try to suppress the urge to check your phone every thirty seconds.
+If you need your phone on and out of airplane mode while it's charging, because you are expecting an important call or message, suppress the urge to check your phone every 30 seconds.
 Why?
-Because the screen is the biggest battery drainer of them all.
+Because the screen is the biggest battery-drainer of them all.